xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 Ray-picking usually involves testing a ray for intersection with each object's bounding box, then having picked an object, testing the ray for intersection with each of the object's triangles.
 This is normally done on the CPU, with the assistance of a spatial lookup structure, such as a KD-tree.
-I believe this is how THREE.js does ray picking.
+I believe this is how its done in THREE.js.
+<br><br>
 Compared to the usual technique, xeogl will be faster for huge numbers of objects and triangles, since it avoids these CPU-intensive calculations.
 There are some disadvantages, however:

+* xeogl's ray-picking technique only works for triangles so far.
+It should be possible to extend it to support line segments though.
+* The CPU-intensive technique can find multiple objects that intersect a ray, while xeogl's technique only finds the closest intersecting object to the ray origin.
 * As mentioned when [ray-picking triangles](#pick-point-on-entity-surface-with-world-space-ray), xeogl lazy-computes extra vertex position and color arrays for each entity we're about to ray-pick a triangle from, so that we can render each of its triangles with a unique flat color.
 That happens on-the-fly, just before we attempt to pick a triangle on the entity,